The Death of the Question

 When did taglines stop asking us to think?

 Taglines and slogans try for a lot of different things.
 Some tell you who the brand is.
 Some tell you who you are.
 Some tell you what to do.
 Or how to do it.
-And some even let the customer do the talking – as with “I’m lovin’ it” by McDonald’s.
+And some even let the customer do the talking.

-For a few years, I’ve been analyzing taglines with my students to better understand the various ways in which brands speak to their audiences.
-At first, I compiled about a hundred of the most celebrated taglines and slogans of all time – basically the ones hailed in those “best of” lists by the likes of Ad Week and Advertising Age.
+For years, I’ve been analyzing taglines with my students and colleagues to better understand the various ways brands speak to their audiences.
+I started by compiling about a hundred of the most celebrated taglines and slogans of all time – basically those that regularly appear in “best of” lists from publications like Adweek and Ad Age.

 While exploring the different approaches, I became curious about what, if anything, might have changed over the years.
-So I decided to compare these mostly older classics with a second sample group: the big brands of today, based on Forbes’s list of most valuable brands.
+So I decided to compare these mostly older classics with a second sample group: today’s big brands, based on Forbes’s list of most valuable brands.

-Granted, this is not a perfect apples-to-apples assessment.
-And I do realize there’s some gray area between taglines and slogans (quite often, campaign slogans become taglines).
-The idea wasn’t so much to conduct an in-depth study but rather to put together enough then-and-now samples to see how the trends might have evolved.
+Granted, this isn’t a perfect apples-to-apples comparison.
+And, there’s clearly some gray area between taglines and slogans (quite often, campaign slogans evolve into taglines).
+The goal wasn’t so much to conduct a rigorous study but simply to gather enough then-and-now samples to see how the trends might have evolved.

 So what has changed between the all-time classics and the modern-day giants?